walker777007/A-Deep-Dive-into-Reddit-Comments/README.md

 Ignoring stop words, the corpus contained 253,725 unique words and each comment had an average length of ~ 27 words.

-The most common words can be seen below:
+The most common words can be seen below.
+They tend to be generic, albeit non-stopwords.
+As we will see later, these words don't have nearly the impact in clustering topics as other specific words will:
 <p align="center">
 <img src="plots/wordcloud.png" width="525" height="350">
 </p>